yesimwearingpants/BAETRAMTE/README.md

 Living Metal - with an Ability to Self-Heal
 A way To Repair TCon Tools With Instrumentum
-(this is Just An Idea Im Toying With But AE Corruption - Bad and Good) Deconstruction Matrix for Breaking Down Items (with AE) for use in Infusion Crafting
+(this is Just An Idea Im Toying With But AE Corruption - Bad and Good) Deconstruction Matrix for Breaking Down Items (with AE) like the Alchemical Furnace

 If you have an Idea feel Free to submit it as an issue (or a pull request...lol)